 “Good.
 Now, my principal always used to tell me: “Early is on time, and on time is-””

-A minute later, Laura came in.
+A minute later, Laura came into the room.
 She was blonde, but her hair wasn't as pale as Geil’s Norwegian.
 Looking at Daniel with brown eyes, she smiled.

 “Hi, are you the new student?”

 The tour went well.
-A few of Daniel's classes were all in hallway L, which was great.
+A few of Daniel's classes were all in hallway L, which was great, because it meant that he didn't have to travel far.
 The others, art and science, were in M, which was a building outside.
-History was in H, a single building outside.
+History was in H, another single building outside.

-“So, you're from the UK?” she asked, peering at Daniel.
-The male teen glanced at her.
+“So, you're from the UK?” she asked and peered at Daniel.
+The brunette glanced at her.

 “Yes,” he said simply.